pantheon-systems/solr-power/README.md

 ## Custom Schema file path

 By default, custom schema is sourced from `wp-content/uploads/solr-for-wordpress-on-pantheon/schema.xml`.
-This can be overridden with an absolute path with the following filter:
+This can be overridden with an absolute path using the the `solr_power_customer_schema_file_path` filter.

+Parameters:
+* $custom_schema_file_path (string): Default path to a custom schema file

+Return:
+* string: Absolute path to a custom schema.xml file.

 ``` php
 add_filter('solr_power_customer_schema_file_path', function($custom_schema_file_path) {